Skip to content

 Given these basic requirements, Elections ACT released a consultation paper in May 2006 to determine if it would be possible to scan ballot papers for an ACT election.
 The responses from industry to the consultation were very positive, indicating that the technology existed to provide accurate scanning and capture of ballot information.
 Information gained from the consultation process enabled comprehensive requirements for the system to be prepared, leading to the calling for quotes for the development and implementation of a ballot paper scanning system.

-The scanning system was used successfully at the October 2008 ACT election.
-Scanning of ballot papers was completed and the final result announced on Saturday 25 October 2008, 7 days after polling day.
-A report on the operation of the scanning system is included in the Report on the ACT Legislative Assembly Election 2008 published by the Commission in September 2009.
-The report noted that the Commission was confident that the count of preferences using the scanning system was conducted at a very high level of accuracy.
+The scanning system was again successfully used at the October 2012 ACT election, with the final result announced mid afternoon on the Saturday after polling day, beating the 2008 record by a few hours.
+A report on the operation of the system is in the Report on the ACT Legislative Assembly election 2012, published by the Commission in August 2013.